delphix/virtualization-sdk/docs/References/Glossary.md

 ## Linking
 The process by which the Delphix Engine connects a new [dSource](#dsource) to a pre-existing dataset on a source environment.

+## Logging
+Logging is when a plugin writes out some human-readable information to a log file.
+The log file can then be examined, typically in order to debug a problem with the plugin.

 ## Manual Discovery
 [Discovery](#discovery) which the end user does by manually entering the necessary information into the Delphix Engine.